wellloy1/solid-db/README.md

-# SolidJS store database
+# SolidJS reactive database

-It is like a NoSQL DB at the frontend side, but reactive.
+It is like a NoSQL DB at the frontend side, but reactive, for projects which use SolidJS.
-It uses SolidJS store inside to keep data.

 # About

-With StoreDB you can work with SolidJS store like you work with NoSQL database.
+With SolidDB you can work with SolidJS store like you work with NoSQL database.
 If your application needs to store, populate. update and read some data collections at the frontend side it might be very useful for you.
 You can create a simple set of queries directly to your store (CRUD).
 Then you can get reactive action in your component by reading a chunks of data from you collection, or using 'update' handlers.